Complex QA and language models hybrid architectures, Survey

 \section{Conclusion}

 In this paper, we present a comprehensive survey of language model hybrid architectures for answering complex questions.
-We review the various skills required and typical approach, datasets and metrics that are used, the current limits of large language models for complex QA, the potential of hybrid architectures, better training and prompting strategies for this goal.
+We review the various skills required and typical approach, datasets and metrics that are used, the current limits of large language models for complex QA, the potential of hybrid and meta architectures, better training, inferring, and prompting strategies for this goal.
 We also identify the main challenges and research avenues for solving more complex questions including knowledge capitalization.
-We identify the need to address multi-sensitivity data in language models architectures and potential approaches.
+We identify the need to address multi-sensitivity data defense-in-depth in LLM architectures.
 Finally, we outline research topics and highlight the potential of exploration in this field.
-This paper aims to provide a comprehensive and useful resource for readers interested in the development of complex non-factoid question answering.
+Compared to the initial review dated 2022, the default architecture for robust complex QA is now \emph{agentic (with tools), retrieval‑grounded, verifiable and aligned}: plan–act–observe–reflect controllers that orchestrate tools and retrieval (including graph‑structured search), allocate extra \emph{reasoning‑time} when needed (with process supervision), and report evidence/attribution alongside answers.
+This paper aimed to provide a comprehensive and useful resource for readers interested in the development of complex non-factoid question answering.